mschiffn/f_number/README.md

 all image formation methods using the delay-and-sum (DAS) algorithm, such as

-- coherent plane-wave compounding, or
+- coherent plane-wave compounding [2], or
-- synthetic aperture imaging.
+- synthetic aperture imaging [3].

 The F-number significantly reduces image artifacts.